qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 * Delete a Bookmark: select the bookmark and click :guilabel:`Delete Bookmark`.
   Confirm your choice.
-* Import or Export a bookmark: To share or transfer your bookmarks between computers you can use the :guilabel:`Import/Export Bookmarks` pull down menu to export all bookmarks to an :file:`.xml` file or import them.
+* Import or Export a bookmark: To share or transfer your bookmarks between computers you can use the :guilabel:`Import/Export Bookmarks` drop-down menu to export all bookmarks to an :file:`.xml` file or import bookmarks from such a file.

 You can also zoom to saved bookmarks by typing the bookmark name in the :ref:`locator <label_statusbar>`.